EnricoCarruba/CV/README.md

 - Changing CSS classes for the skills.
 Right now every skill has its own css lass which seems to be unnecessary.
 - The HTML at some parts is inconsistent.
-- The page needs to be checked and refactored for accessibility reasons.
+- The page needs to be checked and refactored for accessibility reasons. #
+- On Iphones (Safari and chrome) is shown an arrow behind the summary element which has to be hidden.